Deleting local and cloud data

 Environment

-• Datto ALTO
+- Datto ALTO

-• Datto SIRIS
+- Datto SIRIS

 Description

-• storage on the Datto device runs low.
+- Storage on the Datto device runs low.

-• storage space in the Datto Cloud runs low.
+- Storage space in the Datto Cloud runs low.

-• the data is redundant or out-of-date.
+- The data is redundant or out-of-date.

-• a device's dataset becomes corrupted.
+- A device's dataset becomes corrupted.

-• removing a device from service.
+- Removing a device from service.

 Deleting local data

-• Retention is the process of deleting recovery points according to a preset schedule.
+Retention is the process of deleting recovery points according to a preset schedule.
 Retention automatically runs each day based on the schedule you set.
-The Force Retention feature lets you manually run retention to remove all local recovery points that have passed their retention date.
+The Force Retention feature lets you manually run retention to remove all eligible local recovery points that have passed their retention date.

-• This option removes all local recovery points that are not required to maintain an association with the offsite backup chain for the selected system.
+This option, available at the bottom of the Manage Recovery Points page, removes all local recovery points that are not required to maintain an association with the offsite backup chain for the selected system.
+To permanently remove all backup points for a selected system, you must first archive the backup chain.

 Deleting cloud data